 Ponte 25 de Abril Suspension Bridge Map

-Image # 1 is a view of the famous suspension bridge from our apartment window in Belém, Portugal.
+Image # 1 is a view of the famous suspension bridge from our condo window in Belém, Portugal.
 Image # 2 (right) was taken from just west of the Belem Tower as we walked along the Tagus River walkway.

 The suspension bridge closely resembles the Golden Gate Bridge in San Francisco.
 The comparison is correct as the consortium that constructed the American bridge also constructed Ponte 25 de Abril.
 The Tagus River flows down from Lisbon all the way into Spain in the area of Toledo.
-Click here to view the Wiki Page for the Tagus River.
+Click here to view the Wiki Page for the Tagus River. or click here to view our trip to Toledo.

 Once we unloaded our rental car and got settled into the apartment, we began our explorations of Lisbon!
 It had been a long day of driving, and even though the chore of lugging our baggage into our rental was tiring, we were glad to be out of the car!